edjpman/edjpman.github.io/medVec/mVtutorial.md

 [attention head chart of sentence]
 “The doctor prescribed the medication.”

+<small>Figure 3.
+Information flow in causal self-attention.
+Reprinted from Speech and language processing: An introduction to natural language processing, computational linguistics, and speech recognition with language models (3rd ed., Draft of January 12, 2025), by D. Jurafsky & J. H. Martin, 2025, [](https://web.stanford.edu/~jurafsky/slp3)</small>

 During this process the model also has access to the current input along with all prior inputs.
 For instance when focusing on “medication” the attention head considers the focus token in relation to all previous tokens.
 That is “The”, “doctor”, “prescribed”, and “the”.
-The corresponding attention computation can be thought of as the weighted sum of all the token embeddings prior and up to the focus token: (cite textbook)
+The corresponding attention computation can be thought of as the weighted sum of all the token embeddings prior and up to the focus token (Jurafsky & Martin, 2025):

 $$
 \mathbf{A}_f = \sum_{i=1}^f \alpha_{fi} \mathbf{X}_i